-The 2014 Cap2Cap will take place Saturday, May 10, starting at Rocketts Landing Village in Richmond and the New Town community in Williamsburg.
+The 2014 Cap2Cap will take place Saturday, May 10, starting at Rocketts Landing Village in Richmond and Chickahominy Riverfront Park in Williamsburg.
 Online registration is now available via the links below.
 Keep up to date with developments surrounding the ride by subscribing to our e-newsletter and following us on Facebook.

 About the Ride

-Distances include Quarter-, Half-, and Full-Century rides through picturesque Central Virginia countryside.
+Distances include Quarter-, Half-, and Full-Century rides, plus a 15-mile fun ride, through picturesque Central Virginia countryside.

 Draft schedule; times and locations subject to change

 Friday, May 9, 2014

 Saturday, May 10, 2014 — Ride Day Schedule

 6:30-8:45 am – Check-in/Packet Pickup for 15-, 25-, 50-, and 100-Mile Routes